- Classic Camera Repair *

 The availability of replacement parts can significantly delay estimated repair times.
 Parts are not ordered individually unless specifically requested and prepaid to include shipping and handling costs.
 Contact Phototronic for a free estimate.

-Minimum repair charge $60 or $80 depending on equipment type.
+Minimum repair charge - $80

 **Exception to free estimates - If there is extensive moisture or impact damage that needs to be evaluated or a customer attempts to unsuccessfully repair the camera in question an evaluation fee of $60 may apply if camera is not subsequently approved for repair.